orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ This section should be customized to reflect your internal practices. --->

-- Our strict internal procedure prevents any employee or administrator from gaining access to user data.
+- Our strict internal procedure prevents unnecessary employees or administrator from gaining access to user data.
 Limited exceptions can be made for customer support.
+- All employees with access to live data has been vetted and DBS checked
-- All our employees sign a Non-Disclosure and Confidentiality Agreement when joining the company to protect our customers' sensitive information.
+- All our employees have Non-Disclosure and Confidentiality Agreements in there contract to protect our customers' sensitive information.
+We also maintain good on boarding and off boarding practices